-- General risks of companies in the health care sector include the impacts of existing and changing government regulations and spending, increasing competition from new products or services, loss of patent and other intellectual property protection and substantial research and development costs. - General risks of companies in the industrials sector include the general state of the economy, intense competition, consolidation, domestic and international politics, excess capacity and consumer spending trends. - General risks of companies in the information technology sector include rapidly changing technologies, short product life cycles, frequent introduction of new or enhanced products, the impacts of existing and changing government regulations, and the loss of patent and other intellectual property protections. - General risks of companies in the materials sector include volatility of commodity prices, exchange rates, worldwide competition, resource availability the impacts of existing and changing government regulations. - General risks of companies in the real estate sector include declines in real estate values, increased competition for tenants, oversupply of properties for sale, changing demographics, changes in interest rates and tax rates, liability for environmental hazards and changing government regulations. - The trust and certain funds held by the trust may invest in securities of foreign issuers, which may include companies located in emerging markets.
+- General risks of companies in the financials sector include developments in financial markets, interest rates, cost of capital funds, credit losses and the impacts of existing and changing government regulations. - General risks of companies in the health care sector include the impacts of existing and changing government regulations and spending, increasing competition from new products or services, loss of patent and other intellectual property protection and substantial research and development costs. - General risks of companies in the industrials sector include the general state of the economy, intense competition, consolidation, domestic and international politics, excess capacity and consumer spending trends. - General risks of companies in the information technology sector include rapidly changing technologies, short product life cycles, frequent introduction of new or enhanced products, the impacts of existing and changing government regulations, and the loss of patent and other intellectual property protections. - General risks of companies in the materials sector include volatility of commodity prices, exchange rates, worldwide competition, resource availability the impacts of existing and changing government regulations. - The trust and certain funds held by the trust may invest in securities of foreign issuers, which may include companies located in emerging markets.
 These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies.
-Emerging market companies are also subject to a greater risk of market closure or manipulation, limited reliable access to capital, exchange delistings and lower quality or less available financial information.
+Emerging market companies are also subject to greater risk of market closure or manipulation, limited reliable access to capital, exchange delistings and lower quality or less available financial information.
 The rights and remedies available to investors in emerging market securities may be more limited than those available for investments in more developed markets.
 The limitations associated with investments in emerging market companies could impact the trust's ability to achieve its investment objective. - Certain funds held by the trust may invest in publicly traded companies involved in the mining for gold or other precious metals.
 General risks of these companies include depletion of resources, environmental conditions, political and social pressures and volatility in the price of gold or other precious metals. - Certain funds held by the trust may invest in convertible securities.
 Convertible securities generally offer lower yields than non-convertible fixed-income securities of similar credit quality due to the potential for capital appreciation.
 A convertible security's market value also tends to reflect the market price of common stock of the issuing company, particularly when that stock price is greater than the convertible security's "conversion price."
 Convertible securities generally fall below debt obligations of the same issuer in order of preference or priority in the event of a liquidation and are typically unrated or rated lower than such debt obligations.